GlucoFit/Glucofit-Model_Image_Classification/README.md

 ---

 This README provides an overview of our approach, results, and potential future directions for this food image classification project.
+The model was built by **Muhamad Rafli Fauzi**.
 For detailed implementation and code, please refer to the repository.

 ---